 The investigation of serious criminal and sexual misconduct occurring at Claflin University is investigated by the Department of Public Safety.
-When necessary, assistance may be requested from the Orangeburg Department of Public Safety.
+When necessary, assistance may be requested from the Orangeburg Department of Public Safety or the South Carolina Law Enforcement Division (SLED).
 The victim of a sexual assault may choose for the investigation to be pursued through the criminal justice system and the Student Code of Conduct Judicial Board.
 Student Health Services staff, Counseling Center/ADA Services staff, and any other appropriate member of the university community are available for support and advocacy for victims throughout the course of the process and will provide written notification various resources on and off campus.
 The following are local sexual assault referral resources: